MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 _Learning is to become human.
 But what does it mean to be human?_

 We are born as human beings – as Nhân (人).
 The character Nhân evokes the image of one standing upright between Heaven and Earth.
-A human is the meeting point of Heaven and Earth, carrying inherent dignity, not a mere plaything in the hands of the gods.
+A human is not a mere plaything in the hands of the gods.
 Confucius once said: "As for spirits and deities, we do not discuss them."
 What truly matters is to rely on humanity itself, on education and self-cultivation.

 But if we are already born human, why must we learn to be human?
 And what does "be/become human" mean?